Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 Traffic in Bangkok is horrendous.

-You can be sitting in a sea of cars for anywhere from an hour to three days, putting a real damper on your three days in Bangkok itinerary.
+You can be sitting in a sea of cars for anywhere from an hour to three days, putting a real damper on your Bangkok itinerary.
 That’s how bad it is.
 Taxis then aren’t ideal when you’re trying to get from one end of the city to another.

 If you need to take a taxi, know that you’re on the hook for a traffic surcharge and any tolls your driver may need to drive through.